CubeAPM

 Support Channel & TAT

-CubeAPM provides direct Slack and WhatsApp access to core engineers with response times measured in minutes.
+CubeAPM: Provides direct Slack and WhatsApp access to core engineers with response times measured in minutes.
 This real-time collaboration model helps DevOps and SRE teams resolve incidents quickly without ticket delays.
-The company’s proactive engagement style aligns with production-critical use cases where immediate feedback matters.

 Known For

-CubeAPM is known for being an OpenTelemetry-native, full-stack observability platform that delivers unified MELT coverage under one backend.
+CubeAPM: CubeAPM is known for being an OpenTelemetry-native, full-stack observability platform that delivers unified MELT coverage under one backend.
 With $0.15/GB predictable pricing, unlimited retention, and VPC or on-prem deployment options, it stands out for combining compliance, performance, and cost efficiency.
-Its Smart Sampling and zero egress model further position it as a future-proof choice for modern observability teams.

-Grafana is best known for its visualization-first approach and extensive plugin ecosystem.
+Grafana: Grafana is best known for its visualization-first approach and extensive plugin ecosystem.
 It excels at creating rich dashboards and integrating data from multiple sources, making it a go-to solution for DevOps teams using open-source telemetry.
-However, achieving full observability requires additional components and management overhead.
+However, it requires managing multiple backends, which increases operational overhead.

 Which Tool Is Best for You?
 Why Brands Choose CubeAPM